josipcodes/drf-birdie/TESTING.md

 ## Bugs

 * Visual bug - when using dev tools, clicking icons results in them displaying their `hover` color constantly, but this doesn't impact regular user.

+* User status - when saving a post for later on a user's profile page, status number does not immediatelly update but only upon refresh.
+As status is mainly relevant to the profile owner, this was not considered a priority and can be reviewed in future updates.